junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 ♦ Drink a lot of water.
 Many minor urinary infections can be cured by simply drinking a lot of water, without the need for medicine.
 Drink at least 1 glass every 30 minutes for 3 to 4 hours, and get into the habit of drinking lots of water.
 (But if the person cannot urinate or has swelling of the hands and face, she should not drink much water.)

-♦ If the person does not get better by drinking a lot of water, or if she has a fever, she should take cotrimoxazole (p.
-357) or amoxicillin (p.
-352).
+♦ If the person does not get better by drinking a lot of water, or if she has a fever, she should take cotrimoxazole ([page 357](#page-357)) or amoxicillin ([page 352](#page-352)).
 Pay careful attention to dosage and precautions.
 To completely control the infection it may be necessary to take the medicine for 10 days.
-If the infection moves into the kidneys or if these medicines do not work, try ciprofloxacin (p.
-358).
+If the infection moves into the kidneys or if these medicines do not work, try ciprofloxacin ([page 358](#page-358)).
 It is important to drink a lot of water while taking these medicines.

 ♦ If the person does not get better quickly, seek medical advice.